tylerharter/cs320/s20/p2/README.md

 ## Conclusions

-This is a tricky project, and it's easy to do things inneficiently if you're not careful.
+This is a tricky project, and it's easy to do things inefficiently if you're not careful.
 As a baseline, your instructor solved this project with 225 lines of code for bus.py, and can pass the tests in 3 seconds.
 If the project is becoming several times bigger or slower